 Once you have arrived at Plaza de Mulas, you will spend several nights in our own campsite, fully prepared to make your trip around the magnificent South American Mountain, as comfortable as possible.
 With tents for eating, another for the kitchen, a third tent for equipment storage, and toilets.
 Here excellent workers, who will prepare delicious meals and provide an excellent service, will attend you.
 The advantages of our campsite are not only its commodities, but also the direct contact with nature.
 This will allow you to start preparing your body for the challenging ascent.

-On the Aconcagua Mountain, “the porters” have gradually become more important.
+7summits.com Expeditions counts on the porters’ help so as our participants can focus all their energy in the summit day.
+The porters appeared as people and expeditions need to move an important amount of equipment towards the height camps.
 Their main characteristic is that they are very strong people, they have been on the summit many times and this gives them a better athletic condition than athletes themselves.

 Our guides

 Our mountain guides are qualified professionals of the AAGM (Argentinean Association of Mountain Guides) and the EPGAMT (School of High Mountain and Trekking Guides).
-The last qualification is the result of 2 and half years of study.
+The last qualification is the result of 3 years of studying.
 We believe that to succeed in our expeditions, professionals with experience and the ability to offer security should guide our teams.

 The expeditions are led by a mountain guide to every 3 or 4 clients.
 Their equipment includes: VHF radio, a first‑aid kit, complete with the appropriate drugs for altitude sickness, ropes, an altimeter, and professional clothing and equipment.
 All this will provide security and comfort.